interrupt21h/tubeviz/README.md

 ## Studio contextual help

 Studio provides inline `?` help affordances for form controls.
 Hover or focus a help icon to see tubeviz-specific guidance; controls in the Advanced Command Center use the current CLI parser help, defaults, and choices so GUI help stays synchronized with the command line.
+Since 0.26.10, help bubbles are rendered in a document-level floating layer (`position: fixed`) with viewport clamping and automatic above/below placement, so panel overflow and scrolling cannot crop them.
+Press **Escape** to dismiss a focused tooltip.

 The Manual YouTube URL workflow uses a dedicated multi-line URL editor with one source URL per line and keeps uncommon network/normalization settings under **Advanced ingest settings**.